icdocsoc/ichack/docs/concepts/sse.md

 # Server Sent Events

-::: warn
+::: warning
-this page is yet to finish
+IC Hack '25 never got to using this.
 :::